 In order to properly correct your credit history, you need a copy of all three of your credit reports to make sure each contains accurate information about you.
-Once every 12 months you can order free copies of your credit reports from TransUnion, Experian and Equifax-the three major consumer reporting agencies-under the provisions of the federal Fair Credit Reporting Act.
+Once every 12 months you can order free copies of your credit reports from TransUnion, Experian and Equifax-the three major consumer reporting agencies (CRAs)-under the provisions of the federal Fair Credit Reporting Act.
 Greater access to your credit history will in turn allow you to correct errors and also protect yourself from identity theft.
-To obtain your free report you can call a toll-free number, make a request by mail or complete an online form.
+You can obtain free copies of your credit report from Experian, Equifax and TransUnion through their centralized service, annualcreditreport.com.
+Reports are available to consumers either online, by telephone or by mail: